-- there is an adverse movement in credit risk or loan performance score since inception; - the current outstanding balance has capitalised; - a backstop of 30 days past due.
+- there is an adverse movement in credit risk or loan performance score since inception; - the current outstanding balance has capitalised; and - a backstop of 30 days past due.

-Calculation of expected credit losses
+Calculation of ECLs

-Expected credit losses (ECLs) are calculated using three main parameters i.e. a probability of default (PD), a loss given default (LGD) and an exposure at default (EAD).
+ECLs are calculated using three main parameters i.e. a probability of default (PD), a loss given default (LGD) and an exposure at default (EAD).
 These parameters are generally derived from statistical models combined with historical, current and forward looking information, including macro-economic data.